English (ENGL)

 Prerequisite: Completion of ENGL 112 or equivalent, or any [ENGL 200-, or ENGL 300- or, ENGL 400-] level course and a minimum of Junior standing or higher, or permission.
 Second language acquisition theories and teaching methodologies surveyed.
 Second language teaching principles from research in linguistics, psycholinguistics, and second language pedagogy explored.
 (Formerly 3300:473)

-ENGL:474 African American English (3 Credits)
+ENGL 474 African American English (3 Units)

 Prerequisite: 64 credits or permission.
 Junior standing.
 African American English grammatical structure, pronunciations, origins, and cultural role.
 Comparisons with academic English.
 Discussion of language correctness, legal status, and role in education.
 (Formerly 3300:474)

-ENGL:475 Theory of Rhetoric (3 Credits)
+ENGL 475 Theory of Rhetoric (3 Units)

 Prerequisites: ENGL 111 and ENGL 112 or their equivalents, 64 credits, or permission of the instructor.
-Ancient and modern theories of rhetoric, with attention to classical oration, "topics" of rhetoric and their application to teaching of English.
+Ancient and modern theories of rhetoric, with attention to classical oration, 'topics' of rhetoric and their application to teaching of English.
 (Formerly 3300:475)

 Prerequisite: Completion of ENGL 112 or equivalent, or any [ENGL 200-, or ENGL 300- or, ENGL 400-] level course, or permission of the instructor.
 Major sociolinguistic concepts and methodology examined, as well as relationships between language, socio-cultural factors, and education.
 Issues of Standard English, power, and gender also examined.
 (Formerly 3300:477)